Equivalence point: Spectroscopy

+Amperometry

 Amperometry can be used as a detection technique (amperometric titration).
 The current due to the oxidation or reduction of either the reactants or products at a working electrode will depend on the concentration of that species in solution.
 The equivalence point can then be detected as a change in the current.
 This method is most useful when the excess titrant can be reduced, as in the titration of halides with Ag^{+}.
-(This is handy also in that it ignores precipitates.)
+(This is also useful because it ignores precipitates.)